All Episodes

 I've been playing around with it the last few months, and it's just getting better and better by the minute.

-But it's like the rhyme of the ancient mariner.
+But it's like the rhyme of the ancient Mariner: water, water, everywhere, not a drop to drink.

-As we get more and more technology and more and more knowledge, people are getting dumber and more ignorant.
+As we get more and more technology, more and more knowledge, people are getting dumber and more ignorant and not living as long and lower IQs.

-And I could remember any phone number.
+And I couldn't remember any phone number.

 I was really fast and quick just with a pen on paper, you know, just doing basic arithmetic or algebra or whatever I needed or fractions.

-I could even do some trigonometry.
+I can even do some trigonometry.

 I could figure stuff out.